wangruinju/Deep-Learning/README.md

 # Deep-Learning

-On this early morning of Super Bowl Day, I finally finished Deep Learning Specialization taught by Andrew Ng.
+In this early morning of Super Bowl Day, I finally finished Deep Learning Specialization taught by Andrew Ng.

 This specialization includes 5 modules: